 The flashlight is an important part of your iPhone as we use it to take photos in low-light places or light the route at night.
-So it can be frustrating when your iPhone flashlight stopped working.
+So it can be frustrating when your iPhone flashlight stops working.

-But don’t worry, we can help.
+But don’t worry, and we can help.
 Follow the tips in this guide to get your iPhone flashlight working again.

-How to Fix the iPhone Flashlight if It Not Working
+How to Fix the iPhone Flashlight If It Not Working